LacunaOmnibus/MontyLacuna/README.md

   letting the user know that's what's happening and is why their script is taking so long.
   Unless this attribute has been specifically set to false, in which case issue no warning.

+- Everything needs to be tested on Windows.
+In particular:
+ - bin/captcha_test.py

+- Save the session_id to the config file (and use it) so captcha solutions persist between runs.
+ - I tend to think this isn't a huge deal, but GLC does it, and I know there are people who love it, so add it in.